 National Strategy for Volunteering Launched

-The final National Strategy for Volunteering, built by everyone in the Australian volunteering community, will launch and we will celebrate everything we’ve achieved at the National Volunteering Conference.
+The final National Strategy for Volunteering, built by everyone in the Australian volunteering community, was launched at the 2023 National Volunteering Conference.